BowlBird/CSCI-455-Project-2-Client/README.md

 - [JDK 17+](https://www.oracle.com/java/technologies/downloads/#java17)

-Download the EXE/AppImage file in the releases tab and run it.
-EXE for Windows.
-For App Image on Linux, download and extract, then navigate to the "bin" folder and run the file inside.
+Download the Jar file in the releases tab and run it.
+Ensure that you download the Jar for your OS.
+Run `java -jar client-<Your OS>.jar`